 - Factors To Consider When Buying A Wireless Lav Mics For DSLR Recording

 Factors To Consider When Buying A Wireless Lav Mics For DSLR Recording

 Aside from this factor, there are still other factors that you need to consider when buying wireless lavalier mics, and here are some of these factors that you need to consider:

 Ease of Hiding the Mic

 There may be various reasons why we buy and use lavalier microphones, but one of the primary reasons is that of ease of hiding it.
 Hence, if ever you would buy a lavalier mic, you should consider this reason; you should consider its “hide-ability.”
-Some lavalier mics are designed to be hidden from sight or frame during the recording of the video using your DLSR camera, while some can be readily hidden underneath collars or shirts.
+Some lavalier mics are designed to be hidden from sight or frame during the video recording session using your DLSR camera, while some can be readily hidden underneath collars or shirts.

 Consider Its Noise Level

 The noise factor should be foremost in your consideration when buying a lavalier lapel microphone for your DLSR camera.
 Since Lavalier mics come at relatively low prices, the temptation to settle for cheaper ones would be a great tendency.
 Some omnidirectional mics usually tend to be of low quality and pick up much noise, especially, after weeks of long usage.
 In such case, you will be required to minimize its audio input by using software for isolating noise.
 This move to minimize the audio usually sacrifices the low frequencies of audio inputs.
 Hence, it would be good at the onset to go for those lavalier mics that are of quality yet expensive.

 Omnidirectional Lavalier Mics VS Directional Lavalier Mics